I am always here for my students, no matter what! This is my perseverance in reaching out!

 Because aside from teaching with compassion and sincerity, I reach out to them individually.

 I have taught them lessons that will guide them throughout life and one of them is the value of respect.
-It’s one of the greatest foundations of building positive relationships in the classroom.
+It’s one of the greatest foundations for building positive relationships in the classroom.

 I really convey nice words when they are to be given the consequence of their action.
 I avoid confrontations because I don’t want to stain their emotional aspect.
 If, for example, one has not completed the outputs on time, the implementation of the consequences might be strict but I should listen to their reasons as well.